Financial Aid Overview

 Making it work.

-The student, and one parent (if the student is under the age of 24), will need a unique PIN number which will be used to electronically sign the FAFSA each year.
-Keep your PIN in a safe place as it will be used to sign a Loan Agreement/Master Promissory Note (MPN) and Entrance Loan Counseling if the student/parent wishes to pursue student/parent plus loans.
+The student, and one parent (if the student is under the age of 24), will need a Federal Student Aid (FSA) ID which will be used to electronically sign the FAFSA each year.
+Please keep this ID in a safe place as it will be used to sign a Loan Agreement/Master Promissory Note (MPN) and Entrance Loan Counseling if the student/parent wishes to pursue student/parent plus loans.

-Thirty percent of all FAFSA's filed are selected by the Department of Education for an audit process called “Verification,” whereby the Financial Aid Office is required to verify that certain data on the FAFSA is correct.
-The Art Academy Financial Aid Office also reserves the right to select additional FAFSA's for Verification if necessary.
+Thirty percent of all FAFSA's filed are selected by the Department of Education for an audit process called Verification, whereby the Financial Aid Office is required to verify that certain data on the FAFSA is correct.
+The Financial Aid Office also reserves the right to select additional FAFSA's for Verification if necessary.
 If your FAFSA is pulled for verification the Financial Aid office will notify you of the required documents via email, all required documents must be submitted and processed before the award letter can be processed.